 So, in January, we’re all a little bit like its namesake: Janus, the Roman deity the month is named after.

 What does Janus-faced mean?

-This ancient deity has found his way into modern English in more ways than one.
+This ancient deity Janus has found his way into modern English in more ways than one.
 And as you might expect, his other lexical contributions are not entirely straightforward.

-What’s a Janus word?
+What is a Janus word?

-So you see, duality is embedded into all of Janus’s words, including the very language we use to talk about the beginning of the calendar year: January.
+Duality is embedded into all of Janus’s words, including the very language we use to talk about the beginning of the calendar year: January.